-Hours
+Hours/Days

+3 year old program: 8:00am-12:00pm

+Session A: Tuesdays and Thursdays

+Session B: Mondays, Wednesdays, and Fridays

-3 year old program: AM Session, 8:00am-11:00am; PM Session, 11:30am-2:30pm 4 year old program: All day, 8:00am-2:30pm
+4 year old program: 8:00am-2:30pm All classes: Monday-Friday

 The elementary school will provide a yearly academic calendar.
 The preschool programs are on the same schedule as the district calendar.
+There will be several dates that preschool is not in session when K-12 grades are in session.
+This is for teacher training out of district.

-- First day of preschool for the 2018-2019 school year is Monday, August 27, 2018. - Preschool will participate in early out Wednesdays per district calendar. - 2 hour early dismissal is 12:30pm for the all day program. - There is no PM 3 year old preschool on Early Out Wednesdays. - 3 year old AM preschool remains the same time on Early Out Wednesdays. - No school on the following dates for all preschoolers due to professional development off-site: Sept 24, Oct 17, Nov 16, Jan 17, Feb 20, Mar 20
+- Preschool will participate in early out Wednesdays per district calendar. - 4 year old preschool participates in 2 hour early dismissal; dismissing at 12:30pm. - o 3 year old preschool remains the same time on Early Out Wednesdays. - No school on the following dates for all preschoolers due to professional development off-site: Sept 24, Oct 17, Nov 16, Jan 17, Feb 20, Mar 20